Home Remedies for Treating an Ingrown Toenail

-Treatment is not always required for an ingrown toenail.
-However treatment is recommended for some individuals.
-If you have diabetes, suffer from a compromised immune system or have a history of poor circulation, podiatric medical treatment is recommended right away even if the symptoms appear to be mild.
+An ingrown toenail does not always require treatment.
+However, some individuals we highly recommend it.
+If you have diabetes, suffer from a compromised immune system or have a history of poor circulation, we recommend podiatric medical treatment right away, even if the symptoms appear to be mild.
 If you have unsuccessfully tried home remedies for over a week, if you are in continual pain and/or your toes shows signs of infection, you should seek the care of a podiatrist or physician for ingrown toenail treatment.
 Look for the following as common signs of infection

 - Bad smell,

 - Red streaking (redness spreading from the toe to middle of the foot),

 - and/or yellow, green, or white and purulent (containing pus) drainage from the site.

 These symptoms may present alone or in combination with one another.
 Either way, it is important that you seek medical help for a proper diagnosis and treatment.